Today’s article covers 12 of the very best Audio Mixers for streaming in 2023.

 The Mix5 is the most modest of the three mixers that are part of the Mix series, which includes the much bigger Mix8 and the flagship Mix12FX unit.
 The idea behind all these mixers is to provide premium preamps, lots of headroom to work with, and low noise output.

 - Channel 1

 The first channel corresponds to the quarter-inch line input and the XLR input that allows mic connectivity.
 The controls in this section include a few additional knobs compared to the rest of the channels.
 The “Gain” knob can adjust the gain for both inputs, but the available range may vary.
 For line instruments, the gain varies between -20dB and +30dB.
 For the XLR input, however, the knob can be set between unity gain and +50.
-The remaining two knobs help pan your audio signal left/right and adjust the volume level of the channel.
-When centered, unity is achieved.

 - Channels 2/3, 4/5 & Tape